Pull to refresh

 Nationwide blackouts in March 2026

-The grid collapsed on March 4, March 16, and March 21, each time triggered by thermoelectric plant failures.
+Grid collapsed on March 4, March 16, and March 21 (noted as fourth in cumulative reporting), each triggered by thermoelectric plant failures and cascading system effects.

 Without foreign oil shipments

-Cuba has received virtually no oil imports since late December 2025.
+Cuba has received virtually no oil imports since late December 2025, now exceeding three months as of late March.

 Ever wondered what historical figures would say about today's headlines?